 Personally, I don’t think it looks as neat and organised.

-For example You have a scene were two characters find treasure in a cave, they have a big fight about it and one of them gets stabbed.
+Let’s say, you have a scene where two characters find treasure in a cave, they have a big fight about it and one of them gets stabbed.

 You could call the scene “Finding the Treasure Cave” however if the stabbing is more prevalent then “John gets stabbed” will work.